rubyfu/RubyFu/module_0x3__network_kung_fu/dns_spoofing.md

   return fqdn.chomp!('.')
 end

-# * We need parse/analyze the valide UDP packets only
+# * We need parse/analyze the valid UDP packets only
 # * We need to make sure this packet is a DNS query
 #
 # Find the DNS packets